How to Design an Accessible Kitchen and Bathroom

 • Opt for a beautiful and functional zero-entry shower with a bench, a key feature that eliminates the need to step over a curb and makes showering safe and effortless for individuals with mobility challenges.

-• Install a hand-held showerhead with a slider bar to increase accessibility.
+• Install a hand-held shower head with a slider bar to increase accessibility.

 • Select textured flooring to prevent dangerous slips and falls.